Soumayabenahmed/SP-CV/README.md

 ## About

 This HTML-based CV is a simple, clean, and professional way to showcase Soumaya Ben Ahmed’s skills and experience.
 It includes sections for her education, professional experience, technical skills, and links to her LinkedIn and GitHub profiles.
+## Project URL
+You can view the live version of the project here: [Project URL](https://your-project-url.com)

 ## Features